jstaf/onedriver/README.md

 ## Building onedriver yourself

-In addition to the traditional [Go tooling](https://golang.org/dl/), you will need a C compiler and development headers for `webkit2gtk-4.0`.
-On Fedora, these can be obtained with
-`dnf install golang gcc pkg-config webkit2gtk3-devel`.
+In addition to the traditional [Go tooling](https://golang.org/dl/), you will need a C compiler and development headers for `webkit2gtk-4.0` and `json-glib`.
+On Fedora, these can be obtained with `dnf install golang gcc pkg-config webkit2gtk3-devel json-glib-devel`.
-On Ubuntu, these dependencies can be installed with `apt install golang gcc pkg-config libwebkit2gtk-4.0-dev`.
+On Ubuntu, these dependencies can be installed with `apt install golang gcc pkg-config libwebkit2gtk-4.0-dev libjson-glib-dev`.

 ```bash
 # to build and run the binary